 Tom comes from a background of working in community development, social work and child care in Britain and in Ireland.

 Working in community and local development has given him a unique experience of social exclusion issues and in the establishment of community initiatives and local organisational structures aimed at combating social marginalisation.

 He has also served as a member and director of community development projects and on the boards of partnership companies and similar bodies established to respond to social issues.
 These experiences have given him a unique insight into the workings of various structures and challenges presented in developing coordinated integrated responses to social problems.

 Denis worked within the Irish Prison System for over 34 years and held the position of Industrial Manager in Mountjoy prison for 7 years and spent 27 years working in Arbour Hill Prison.
 He is currently a member of the Board of Directors on the Support After Homicide organisation.
 He is also serving as a member of the Board of Management in the Holy Family National School in Rathcoole.

-Patricia Callan is the Director of the Small Firms Association.
-The SFA is Ireland’s largest small firm representative organisation, with over 8,500 member companies.
+Patricia Callan is the Director of the Alcohol Beverage Federation Ireland.
 She was a voluntary Director of Business in the Community (Ireland) from 2007-2014 and of Clondalkin Enterprise Group from 2000-2006.

 Patricia is a previous recipient of the “O2 WM Businesswoman of the Year” award and the “Network Ireland Businesswoman of the Year” award; was featured in the Irish Independent’s list of “Ireland’s Fifty Most Influential Women Business Leaders”, in Business & Finance magazine’s “Who’s Who in Irish Business”, and in “Capital Women of Influence: Profiles of 13 Inspirational Irish Women”.